Vienna Central Cemetery

-The Vienna Central Cemetery (Wiener Zentralfriedhof) is one of the largest cemeteries in the world by number of interred, and is the most well-known among Vienna's nearly 50 cemeteries.
+The Vienna Central Cemetery (Wiener Zentralfriedhof) is one of the largest cemeteries in the world by number of interred, and is the best known among Vienna's nearly 50 cemeteries.
 The cemetery's name is descriptive of its significance as Vienna's biggest cemetery, not of its geographic location, as it is not in the city center of the Austrian capital, but on the southern outskirts, in the outer city district of Simmering.

 History and description

 Unlike many others, the Vienna Central Cemetery is not one that has evolved slowly.
 The decision to establish a new, big cemetery for Vienna came in 1863 when it became clear that – due to industrialization – the city's population would eventually increase to such an extent that the existing communal cemeteries would prove to be insufficient.
 City leaders expected that Vienna, then capital of the large Austro-Hungarian Empire, would grow to four million inhabitants by the end of the 20th century, as no one foresaw the Empire's collapse in 1918.
 The city council therefore assigned an area significantly outside of the city's borders and of such large dimension, that it would suffice for a long time to come.
 They decided in 1869 that a flat area in Simmering should be the site of the future Central Cemetery.
 The cemetery was designed in 1870; according to the plans of the Frankfurt landscape architects Karl Jonas Mylius and Alfred Friedrich Bluntschli who were awarded for their project per angusta ad augusta (from dire to sublime).

 The cemetery was opened on All Saints' Day in 1874.
 However the consecration of the cemetery was not without controversy: the interdenominational character of the new cemetery – the different faith groups being interred on the same ground – met with fierce resistance, especially in conservative circles of the Roman Catholic Church.

 This argument became even more aggressive when the city announced that it did not want an official Catholic opening of the new cemetery – but gave a substantial amount of money toward the construction of a segregated Jewish section.
 In the end, the groups reached an agreement resulting in the Catholic representatives opening the Central Cemetery with a small ceremony.
 Due to refraining from having a large public showing, the new cemetery was inaugurated almost unnoticed in the early morning of 31 October 1874 by Vienna Mayor Baron Cajetan von Felder and Cardinal Joseph Othmar Rauscher to avoid an escalation of the public controversy.
 The official opening of the Central Cemetery occurred the following day.
 The first burial was that of Jacob Zelzer, followed by 15 others that day.
 The grave of Jacob Zelzer still exists near the administration building at the cemetery wall.